Building Confidence in Other People

 So a good way to increase the self-confidence of people in your team is by encouraging learning, and by providing plenty of opportunities for additional training.
 The more knowledge and skills that people have to do their job, the more confident they're going to feel, especially when they approach challenging projects.

 Many people get confidence from completing tasks and projects successfully.
-But that confidence only comes if people know what it is that they're supposed to do.
+But that confidence only comes if people know what they need to do.

 This is why it is so important to set clear goals for every member of your team.
 Goals define success, and give people an objective to shoot for.
 Without them, they're working aimlessly.

-So make sure that the people on your team know what goals they're supposed to be working toward, and help them to achieve these goals.
+So make sure that the people on your team know what goals they're working toward, and help them to achieve these goals.
 Then, when they succeed, celebrate their achievements!

 If you'd like to learn more about team goal setting, our Bite-Sized Training session on Setting Team Goals will help.